-Because the mower doesn’t connect to a network, nor does it need to be paired with a phone; instead, you simply set the desired length of time based on how long it should operate per day- there are 4,6,8 and 10 hour settings.
-The L10 will cut grass until that time limit is ‘finished’ then return home to charge itself overnight.
-In the morning its starts work again at whatever point on your lawn it last left off, unless it’s raining, in which case its ‘rain sensor’ detects the ‘moisture’ of the rain and cancels the mowing.
+Because the mower doesn’t connect to a network, nor does it need to be paired with a phone; instead, you simply set the desired length of time based on how long it should operate per day- there are 4,6,8 and 10-hour settings.
+The L10 will cut grass until that time limit is ‘finished’ and then return home to charge itself overnight.
+In the morning it starts to work again at whatever point on your lawn it last left off unless it’s raining, in which case its ‘rain sensor’ detects the ‘moisture’ of the rain and cancels the mowing.

-Battery life for the L10 is around 40mins mowing time which is not particularly good, but charging time (once returned to the charging station) is comparable with other mowers at around 60 minutes.
+Battery life for the L10 is around 40 minutes of mowing time which is not particularly good, but charging time (once returned to the charging station) is comparable with other mowers at around 60 minutes.